 The bad news?
 While EMV chip cards have done their part in reducing fraud at the point-of-sale, more of that fraud is moving online.
 A recent study published by Javelin reports that online commerce fraud is now 81% more likely than fraud at the point-of-sale.
 This is the largest discrepancy ever reported by the company.

 Cash might not be dead, but what about credit card signatures?

-You may have noticed that less merchants are requiring a signature to complete payment card transactions at the point-of-sale.
-That’s because in April 2018, the four major card brands – American Express, Discover, Mastercard, and Visa – relaxed their signature policies.
+You may have noticed that fewer merchants are requiring a signature to complete payment card transactions at the point-of-sale.
+That’s because, in April 2018, the four major card brands – American Express, Discover, Mastercard, and Visa – relaxed their signature policies.
 There are many factors driving this change, one of the most important being the speed and convenience with which customers will be able to complete their transactions by not having to provide a signature.